 Content around costs of a product/service

-More than half of the time, cost related queries generated more featured snippets.
-Creating quality content around the cost of products/services will likely help you get a featured snippet.
+More than half of the time, cost related queries generated more Google featured snippets.
+Creating quality content around the cost of products/services will likely help you get a Google featured snippets.

-How to Generate Featured Snippets for Your Site?
+How to Generate Google Featured Snippets for Your Site?

 - Use keyword research tools to find common queries users search related to your product/service.

 - Create a questionnaire and post it on customer service, product marketing, and sales groups and ask them to rate the questions.